High school ice hockey in Wisconsin: State Tournament

 The WIAA began sponsoring a tournament program in boys hockey in 1971.
-Superior won the first championship, defeating Madison West, 7-3, in the championship game.
+Superior won the first championship, defeating Madison West, 7–3, in the championship game.

 The first State Tournament was held at the Dane County Coliseum in Madison.
 The tournament has been conducted in Madison every year except in 1974 and 1975 when it was held in Green Bay.
 The Hartmeyer facility in Madison has been the site of some of the State Tournaments, but the Coliseum has been used exclusively since 1980.

 Superior leads in most State championships won with 13.
 Madison Memorial has won eight, Hudson has won six, and Madison East has won four titles.

 Eighteen different schools have won State championships.
 Superior is the only program to win three consecutive State titles (1994–96).
 Superior, Madison Memorial, and Hudson are the only programs to win back-to-back titles.
+Superior is also the only team in Wisconsin state history to win the state tournament with a sub .500 record, finishing 14-15-1 in 2015.
+Going into playoffs they were 8-15-1.

 Superior leads in State Tournament appearances with 37.
 Madison Memorial is next with 30.
 Northland Pines is third on the list of appearances with 19, and Stevens Point has been to State 17 times.
-Eau Claire Memorial and Wausau West have made 15 appearances, Madison East and Hudson have made 14, and Madison West has made 12.
+The University School of Milwaukee, Eau Claire Memorial and Wausau West have made 15 appearances, Madison East and Hudson have made 14, and Madison West has made 12.
+The University School of Milwaukee leads all schools in state tournament appearances since 2000, with all 15 of the school's appearances coming since 2001.

 Prior to official WIAA involvement in hockey, the Madison schools conducted an invitational from 1964 to 1970 (except for 1966).
 Eagle River (now Northland Pines) won the first championship, Madison East won the next three, and Superior won the last two." - quoting the WIAA website.